elstonds/elston12619/README.md

 table only the topmost record can be added to the playlist at any time.
 Print whether Pink will be sad or happy after the delivery of the records.

-6.After getting her PhD, Christie has become a celebrity at her university, and her Facebook profile is full of friend requests.
-Being the nice girl, she is, Christie has accepted all the requests.
-Now Kuldeep is jealous of all the attention she is getting from other guys, so he asks her to delete some of the guys from her friend list.
-To avoid a 'scene', Christie decides to remove some friends from her friend list, since she knows the popularity of each of the friend she has, she uses the following algorithm to delete a friend.
-Algorithm Delete(Friend):
-DeleteFriend=false
-for i = 1 to Friend.length-1
-if (Friend[i].popularity < Friend[i+1].popularity)
-delete i th friend
-DeleteFriend=true
-break
-if(DeleteFriend == false)
-delete the last friend.